Hydraxous/Ultracam/README.md

 # Ultracam

-a simple freecam mod for Ultrakill.
+A simple freecam mod for Ultrakill.

 Press F5 in game to toggle freecam